gmos vs non gmos debate

 Improved Crop Yields and Resistance

-• Higher Productivity: Enhanced crop yields per acre.
+• Higher Productivity: Enhanced crop yields per acre, with some GMO varieties achieving increases of up to 30%.

-• Increased Crop Resilience: Improved tolerance to drought and extreme weather.
+• Increased Crop Resilience: Crops are developed with better tolerance to drought and extreme weather conditions, critical in regions facing climate change.

-• Economic Efficiency: Lower production costs and increased supply stability.
+• Economic Efficiency: Lower production costs and increased supply stability benefit farmers economically.

 Nutritional Enhancements